 We care about you and your health.
-As of March 17th, 2020, the Institute for Family Health is providing all behavioral health appointments over the phone or by video rather than in-person.
+As of March 17th, 2020, the Institute for Family Health is providing all behavioral health appointments by video or over the phone rather than in-person.
 We are doing this to help prevent the spread of COVID-19 (coronavirus).

 When you make your first telemental health appointment, we will give you instructions on how to access your visit by video or phone.
 Read our tip sheet on video visits.

 What should I do if you don’t have my current phone number on file?